Willem Faber

-Willem Frederik Faber (born 15 February 1968) is a South African businessman and politician who has been serving as a Member of the National Assembly since May 2019.
-He was a permanent delegate to the National Council of Provinces, the upper house of Parliament, from May 2009 to May 2019.
+Willem Frederik Faber (born 15 February 1968) is a South African businessman and politician who served as a Member of the National Assembly from May 2019 until April 2024.
+Prior to serving in the NCOP, he was a permanent delegate to the National Council of Provinces, the upper house of Parliament, from May 2009 to May 2019.
 Faber is a member of the Democratic Alliance (DA).

 Career

 Faber joined the Democratic Alliance and was a councillor of the Sol Plaatje Local Municipality, centred around Kimberley, the Northern Cape capital, for seven years.